 Even better than that is staying somewhere with restaurants that you enjoy plus having a kitchen so that you can easily cook a few meals yourself.
 The Deluxe Villas, Cabins at Fort Wilderness, and even some offsite resorts like Wyndham Bonnet Creek are all great choices.

-Dining and while swimming are the only time guests are allowed to remove their masks, and even though the restaurants are operating at a vastly reduced capacity and the tables are spread out, we were still wary of dining inside too often.
+Dining, while swimming, and briefly for outdoor photos are the only time guests are allowed to temporarily remove their masks, and even though the restaurants are operating at a vastly reduced capacity and the tables are spread out, we were still wary of dining inside too often.

 If that is a concern for you, too, try to choose somewhere with a kitchen or kitchenette in the room.